devangkulshreshtha/largest_face_detector/README.md

 NOTE :: These dependency packages will be installed automatically upon installing largest-face-detector package.

+NOTE :: For dlib, cmake should be setup in your system.
+For instructions on how to install cmake, refer here - https://www.pyimagesearch.com/2018/01/22/install-dlib-easy-complete-guide/

 ## How to use

 The Largest Face Detector is a pip package, named `largest_face_detector`.
 To detect face in a particular image, call the function `detect_largest_face` with image path as input (relative to current directory you are in)